Peter Morin in conversation with Dr. Ashok Mathur

 No registration required.
 All are welcome!

-Our next speaker in the series is Indigenous scholar and award-winning columnist, Dr. Niigaan Sinclair.
-Dr. Sinclair will give a talk about "Reconciliation" on Friday, November 22nd, 1:30-3:00pm at OCAD U. The talk will be followed by a question and answer period.
+Our next speaker in the series is Indigenous scholar and award-winning columnist, Dr. Niigaan Sinclair on Friday, November 22nd, 1:30-3:00pm at OCAD U. Dr. Sinclair will be speaking about Anishnaabeg art and literature, bridging understandings towards reconciliation.
+The talk will be followed by a question and answer period.
 All are welcome!